 6. Use cold water in the wash.

 Hot water aids the shrinking of fabric.
 So never let it near your new clothes you fear may shrink.

 Why do clothes shrink with heat?

-7 If using washing machine donot use a very long cycle or a strong agitation.
+If using a washing machine, do not use a very long cycle or a strong agitation.
 These can also activate shrinkage.

 So use that clothing line more often.
-Even if you have to, Donot overdry clothes in the dryer.
-Also use lower heat settings as heat can result in shrinking.
-If possible simple avoid the heat setting in the dryer – just use the tumble setting to dry which is more “non-shrinking” than using heat.
+Even if you have to, Do not overdry clothes in the dryer.
+Also, use lower heat settings as heat can result in shrinking.
+If possible simply avoid the heat setting in the dryer – just use the tumble setting to dry which is more “non-shrinking” than using heat.

 Try to take them out as soon as they are DRY.
 Overdrying in the dryer can result in more shrinkage of clothes.
 This is especially true for denim jeans

 As already said, air drying clothes, especially synthetic fabrics like spandex mixed fabric ( in fact, most clothing is a blend nowadays) will prevent shrinkage to a great extent.